Maximising the Benefits of Capital Allowances

 This scheme was due to expire in March this year but the Budget extended the deadline for a further five years until 2023.

-Its aim is to overcome the barrier of high purchase costs where the energy or water efficiency of a product can provide savings to businesses and provide wider environmental benefits.
+The aim of these energy efficient capital allowances aim is to overcome the barrier of high purchase costs where the energy or water efficiency of a product can provide savings to businesses and provide wider environmental benefits.
 An example is a reduction in overall energy costs and carbon emissions, thereby helping the UK meet its carbon reduction obligations.

 Loss-making companies can claim a percentage of the FYA on qualifying purchases in cash, known as a first year tax credit, up to a certain percentage of the prevailing Corporation Tax rate.